AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 **Q: The Depth of Field is reversed, why is that?**
 - Click on the `Edit global preprocessor definitions` button from the `ReShade Menu` and change `RESHADE_DEPTH_INPUT_IS_REVERSED` from `1` to `0` and click on the `Apply` button.

+**Q: My UI is blurry when I use any of the Photo Mode or Always On - DOF Presets, how do I fix that?**
+- In order for your UI to not be affected by `ADOF.fx` the `REST add-on` is required.
+You can rerun the ReShade installation and follow the steps in the [Installation Instructions](#installation-instructions) to ensure that the REST add-on is installed and then ensure that my `ReshadeEffectShaderToggler.ini` is placed into your `Guild Wars 2 Game Folder` which is `C:\Program Files\Guild Wars 2` (default for standalone launcher players) or `C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2` (default for Steam players)

 ---

 ## License